3DCoded/Happy-Hare/Slicer-Setup.md

 T7   200  200  200  200  200  200  200   -   200
 T8   200  200  200  200  200  200  200  200   -
 ```
-The `DETAIL=1` flag will also report on tools that are defined in slicer but not defined for current print
+Note that the `DETAIL=1` flag will also report on tools that are defined in slicer but not defined for current print.
+Similarly adding `SPARSE_PURGE_MAP=1` can make the purge volumes more readable but showing only referenced tools.

 #### `2.
 MMU_START_CHECK`
 This macro uses the "Slicer Tool Map" and performs checks to ensure the MMU is fully ready to print.
 Currently checks are limited to confirming that filament is available in all the required tools, but in the future it might check that the filaments types the sliced g-code expects match those actually loaded in the MMU (think how the Spoolman integration could be used...)